 In 1968 the Field Study Unit was formed and the first two full time teachers, along with the first technician were appointed.

 1970s and 1980s

-During 1974, Oxfordshire County Council took over the Hill End Camp lease from Oxford City Council.
-They have managed the site according to the conditions of the Ffennell Trust ever since.
+During 1974, Oxfordshire County Council took over the Hill End Camp lease from Oxford City Council, managing the site according to the conditions of the Ffennell Trust.